projgb/ML_ClassificationModels/README.md

 # Code sample
-Attached Jupyter notebook 'compareClassificationModels.ipynb' provides the source code used generated from this learning exercise.
+Jupyter notebook 'compareClassificationModels.ipynb' contains the source code used for this learning exercise.